helium/HIP/0024-reward-splitting.md

 This HIP will be considered successful if the following two metrics are reached 1 year after implementation.

-1. A reduction in the average DC's burned per hotspot by at least 10%
+1. A reduction in the average number of data credits burned per hotspot owning address by at least 10%
-2. At least 10% of the hotspots in the Helium network have a reward mapping to a hotspot that is < 100%
+2. At least 5% of the hotspots in the Helium network have a reward mapping to a hotspot that is < 100%